hanspoo/b2b-starter/README.md

 ### nx

-It makes it quite simple to have nx installed globally, it may be that by the time you are installing, 16 is installed by default, so
-At the moment it is necessary to use latest to install nx 16.
+Have nx globally installed simplify things:

 ```
 npm i -g nx@latest
 ```

+At the time of this writing latest is 17.

-## Development
+## Configure development

-### clone the project and run tests
+### Clone the project and run tests

 ```
 git clone https://github.com/hanspoo/b2b-starter